szy0syz/casbin-mongoose-adapter/README.md

 const Adapter = require('casbin-mongoose-adapter')

 ~(async function() {
-  // Initialize a Sequelize adapter and use it in a Node-Casbin enforcer:
+  // Initialize a mongoose adapter and use it in a Node-Casbin enforcer:
-  // The adapter will use the MongoDB database named "casbin".
+  // The adapter will use the MongoDB database named "test".
   // If it doesn't exist, the adapter will create it automatically. try {
     const a = await new Adapter('mongodb://localhost/test', {